 Sofra in Cambridge has a handful of cafe-style tables outside where you can lunch on its takeout-focused Middle Eastern-inspired pastries and sandwiches.
 Seats are first-come, first-serve, but you can preorder ahead of time.
 Take me there.

 This Venetian-style bacaro has a cute street patio, but the courtyard-like back patio—a wooden deck with twinkling lights, abutting ivy-adorned brick walls—is pure South End charm.
 Head to SRV for snacky cicchetti (small plates) and stellar pastas and risotto.
 You can never go wrong starting with an SRV Negroni and the Polpette (meatballs).
 Reservations are available.
 Take me there.

 When the dim, dive-bar ambiance of State Park isn’t what you need—but pitchers of booze and a Nashville Hot Chicken sandwich is exactly it—head out to the patio.
 The slim, subterranean space in the heart of Kendall Square’s startup scene is one of our favorite outdoor dining options in Cambridge, and not just because we can bring our dogs.
 Take me there.

 Steel & Rye

 This American restaurant in Lower Mills is a bakery by day with walkup outdoor seating at lunch, and reservations available for dinner.
 The expansive patio at Steel & Rye has umbrella-covered picnic tables for enjoying dishes like Ricotta Gnocchi with ramp pesto or a Griddled Double Cheeseburger with black pepper mayo.
+Take me there.